-In the first quarter of fiscal year 2023, this segment received a significant benefit from higher employment services volumes, which did not recur.
+In the first quarter of fiscal year 2023, this segment received a significant benefit from higher employment services volumes, which did not recur in the second quarter.
 Revenue from our employment services contracts include payments based upon our ability to place individuals in long-term, sustained employment.
 We recognize this revenue over the period of performance using estimates of these outcomes, which are typically based upon past performance.
 Changes in these estimates may have a significant effect on our revenue.